Seablade/THEA333/03-Inputs.md

 ## Wireless Microphones - *Interference*
 - We are Part 15 users of the UHF spectrum
-- We must not generate any interference, and must accept interference from everyone else
+- We must not generate any interference, a- We are Part 15 users of the UHF spectrum nd must accept interference from everyone else
 - Other users of the spectrum can include:
  + Other wireless microphone users
  + TV Broadcasts